 The findings from the work undertaken by OneWorld will be used to inform the revision of the draft national framework and establish a long-term programme of engagement in realising a just transition in South Africa.

-This work follows a related two-year project during which OneWorld designed and led a process for the National Planning Commission, to update the country’s National Development Plan, and to co-develop, with multiple stakeholders across the four social partners (civil society, government, industry and labour) an ‘end state’ vision of a low carbon, climate resilient society
+This work followed a related two-year project during which OneWorld designed and led a process for the National Planning Commission, to update the country’s National Development Plan, and to co-develop, with multiple stakeholders across the four social partners (civil society, government, industry and labour) an ‘end state’ vision of a low carbon, climate resilient society

 In designing the workshops for the assignment, OneWorld applied an intersectionality approach, where community and individual voices were brought to the fore regarding their knowledge and experience of their local community, sectors, livelihoods, opportunities, and needs, and ensuring that all voices were heard.
 Eight geographical engagements with affected communities took place, in a face-to-face stakeholder-led approach with translation facilities available, ensuring the voice of all affected communities were heard, articulated, and correctly captured.